Fee payment deadline is today, May 21. More

 Did you attend Columbus State as a PSEO, Dual Enrollment or Other Early College Student?
 Your next step is to contact an Academic Advisor to discuss your next steps.

 If you applied for PSEO while you were in high school, but were not accepted into the program, please reapply for admission to the college.
-Please contact an admissions advisor if you have questions if you need assistance.
+Please contact an admissions representative if you have questions if you need assistance.